-It’s important to understand what hours a VA is available to work, if they only work evenings and weekends and you need them to manage your in box during the day this obviously won’t work for you but if your work isn’t time sensitive this might work for you.
+It’s important to understand what hours a VA is available to work.
+For example, if they only work evenings and weekends but you need them to manage your inbox during the day this obviously won’t work but if your work isn’t time sensitive this might be an option.

 What is your turn around time?

 VAs will provide a list of T&Cs, one of these will be related to how quickly a VA will turn round projects.
-This will help you to plan your workload and know how far ahead you will need to plan to ensure that you receive the work back to your deadline.
+This will help you to schedule your workload and know how far ahead you will need to plan to ensure you receive the work back before your deadline.

 What is the difference between ad hoc and retainer payments?

-The main difference is usually retainer clients work is prioritised over ad hoc clients, so the turnaround time is reduced.
-I usually recommend starting out on an ad hoc basis and swapping to a retainer contract once you know the average number of hours per week.
-A retainer will give you the peace of mind to know that your required number of hours are blocked out for you and you find yourself in a position where your VA is too busy to complete your project.
+You will usually find that a VA blocks time for retainer clients work, therefore the turnaround time is reduced.
+I normally recommend starting on an ad hoc basis before moving to a retainer once monthly average hours are established.
+A retainer will give you peace of mind to know that your hours are blocked so you don’t find yourself in the position where your VA is too busy to complete your project.

 How do you prefer to communicate?

-This will be personal preference, but you will want to know if the VA prefers email, text, whatsApp.
+This will be personal preference, but you will want to know if the VA prefers.
 This will avoid confusion in the future.

 What are your favourite types of tasks?

-This will give you an insight into the strengths of the VA and will let you judge if the VA will be interested in the projects you would like them to complete.
+You will be able to achieve an insight into the strengths of the VA and allow you to judge if they will be interested in the projects you would like them to complete.

 What tasks do you least enjoy?